STOchastic LAttice Simulation of hybrid inflation

-One also finds an upper bound $\delta\calN\lesssim0.2$ in the \ac{PDF} for the ``Cubic" models, similarly to Ref.~\cite{Murata:2025onc}.\footnote{Note that the quantitative value of the upper bound for $n=2$ is slightly different from Ref.~\cite{Murata:2025onc}, but it is merely caused by the choice of initial conditions of fields.} In particular, due to the upper bound, it does not generate large positive curvature perturbations such as $\delta\calN\sim 1$.
-Hence, the \ac{PBH} is expected to seldom form in the ``Cubic'' model.
+One also finds an upper bound $\delta\calN\lesssim0.2$ in the \ac{PDF} for the ``Cubic" models, similarly to Ref.~\cite{Murata:2025onc}.\footnote{Note that the quantitative value of the upper bound for $n=2$ is slightly different from Ref.~\cite{Murata:2025onc}, but it is merely caused by the choice of initial conditions of fields.} This is because the extension of $\delta\cal{N}$ by the noise in the waterfall direction has a maximum: the exact hilltop trajectory $\psi_\ur$ supported by a coincidental realisation of the noise.
+There, inflation is ended purely by the inflaton via the slow-roll violation $\eta_\ur\leq-2$.
+As the inflaton noise is feeble, it causes an effective upper bound on $\delta\calN$.
+This upper bound leads to an interesting conclusion: large positive curvature perturbations such as $\delta\calN\sim 1$ are hardly realised, and hence the \ac{PBH} is expected to seldom form in the ``Cubic'' model.
 The upper bound also acts as a \emph{dynamic range compression} in the audio signal processing.
-One finds a bunch of the (yellow) regions with $\zeta$ around the maximum value $\sim 0.2$ almost uniformly in the density plots in Fig.~\ref{fig: maps}.
+One finds a bunch of the (yellow) regions with $\zeta$ around the maximum value $\sim 0.2$ almost uniformly in the density plots in Fig.~\ref{fig: maps}, just like ``the sustain of a compressed sound".
 Such a unique configuration of the primordial perturbation may affect halo formation, suggesting that $N$-body simulations from these configurations are an interesting direction for future work.